4 August 2026, 14:21

 6. Violence as a source of pleasure or displeasure is associated with specific functional connectivity with the nucleus accumbens (Frontiers in Human Neuroscience)

-7. People who abuse animals rarely stop there (PETA)
+7. People who torture animals rarely leave it at that (PETA)

 8. Hunting fever